-One Person Arrested For Vandalizing Confederate Monument In Bentonville
+Two People Arrested For Vandalizing Confederate Monument In Bentonville

 BENTONVILLE, Ark.
-(KFSM) — One person has been arrested for vandalizing a Confederate statue in the Bentonville Square.
+(KFSM) — Two people have been arrested for vandalizing a Confederate statue in the Bentonville Square.

-According to a probable cause affidavit, Jeremy Ordaz was arrested on Nov.
+According to a probable cause affidavit, Jeremy Ordaz and Laura Hammarstrom were arrested on Nov.
 15 for 1st Degree Criminal Mischief, a Class C Felony.

 The Confederate monument in the Bentonville Square was damaged in September, and part of the musket was missing from the statue.